Pseudocercospora

 Pseudocercospora is a genus of ascomycete fungi.
 An anamorphic version of the genus Mycosphaerella, Pseudocercospora species are plant pathogens, including the causal agent of the so-called South American leaf blight of the rubber tree.
-The widely distributed genus has been estimated to contain over 1100 species, concentrated predominantly in tropical regions.
+The widely distributed genus is concentrated predominantly in tropical regions.
 Pseudocercospora was circumscribed by Italian-Argentinian botanist Carlos Luigi Spegazzini in 1910.

+Species

+As of 5 September 2023, the GBIF lists up to 1,540 species, while Species Fungorum lists about 1,517 species (out of 1,660 records).
+Over 1000 species are accepted by Wijayawardene et al. 2020.